xavidop/alexa-nodejs-k8s-helloworld/docs/WEBSERVER.md

 # Alexa and Kubernetes: Alexa Skill as a web server

-The very first task we have to do to run our Alexa Skill in a kubernetes environment is to tranform our Alexa Skill bakcend into a NodeJS app running in a Express Web server.
+The very first task we have to do to run our Alexa Skill in a kubernetes environment is to transform our Alexa Skill backend into a NodeJS app running in an Express Web server.

 You can build a custom skill for Alexa by implementing a web service that accepts requests from and sends responses to the Alexa service in the cloud.
 The web service must meet certain requirements to handle requests sent by Alexa and adhere to the Alexa Skills Kit interface standards.